- You are here:

 Environmental permits

-The fees and charges for the application process are provided by the Department for Environment, Food and Rural Affairs (DEFRA) and are published on their website as and when reviewed.
-Please see the link for fees.
+The fees and charges for the application process are provided by the Department for Environment, Food and Rural Affairs (DEFRA).

 The completed application form along with the appropriate fee should be sent to: